 With so many countries not open to tourists yet, I’m going to make the most of this paradise on my doorstep and have a Spanish staycation this summer.
 After all, why bother going anywhere else with all the associated risks when I can be a tourist in my own beautiful backyard?
 Andalucia has got it …

 Tarifa, located at the southern end of Spain’s Costa de la Luz, is the meeting point of the Mediterranean Sea and the Atlantic Ocean.
-Morocco is almost within touching distance and, for many people, Tarifa is simply the stopping off point for a trip to Tangier whether that’s for a day trip or for a …
+Tarifa is the most southern city in Spain and lies just 14 kms from the coast of North Africa.
+Morocco is almost within touching distance and, for many people, Tarifa is …

 If you’re holidaying in or around Estepona you can’t miss the Sierra Bermeja mountain as it dominates the landscape behind the town.
 At just under 1,500 metres high it’s only 10km from the sea so makes an ideal day trip from the beach.

 I’ve been wanting to reach the summit for a while now (I see the mountain every day as I’m heading home from work so the temptation is always there) but the summer heat put anything too strenuous off limits!(more…)

 I have a well-documented love/hate relationship with running and, although I’ve run both the London and New York marathons in my time, these days I tend to stick to shorter distances including my annual trip to Newcastle for the Great North Run.